 Like many businesses, we also outsource some of our computer systems to specialist providers.
 All of our specialist providers have entered into contracts with us that include terms which protect the information that they hold or process on our behalf.

-In the normal course of doing business, we will not transfer any of your information outside of the EEA.
-However, if we need to use experts or lawyers in other countries, we make sure that appropriate protection is in place to transfer your information securely.
+There may be times when we need to use services, experts or lawyers in other countries.
+In this case, we make sure that appropriate protection is in place to transfer your information securely, in line with data protection law.

 We use a variety of physical and technical measures to keep your information available, safe from loss and accurate, and to prevent unauthorised access to it.

 We store electronic data and databases on secure computer systems and control who has access to information (using both physical and electronic means).
 We use ‘the cloud’, which means that we store client information on servers which we do not own and which are not kept in our offices.
 We access these servers through secure connections.
 All of our cloud computing suppliers meet strict requirements for security and confidentiality.